datacentricdesign/iob22/assignments/01-calculator/index.md

 # 01 Calculator

-This first code assignment leads you through the design of your first algorithm to mimic a calculator, adding two numbers provided by the user.
+This first Python programming assignment leads you through the design of your first algorithm to mimic a calculator, adding two numbers provided by the user.
 Through this example, we introduce the concept of `variable` and `data-type` along with `input` and `output` to receive from and send to the user some information.
 We also discuss how to investigate (or debug) your code when the result is not as expected.

 [TODO INTRO VIDEO]